 Plenty of features

-Most of the programs from our sample managed to achieve a good overall score, despite the odd shortcoming here and there.
+Most of the programs from our sample scored well, despite the odd shortcoming here and there.
 Only a few, like Malwarebytes, BullGuard, and 360 Total Security received noticeably poorer scores from the testing labs than the rest, but even then, we rated these as performing satisfactorily.

-You can find a list of all alternatives to our Top 5 below:
+A list of all alternatives to our Top 5 can be found here: